What Are The 4 Elements Common to Embezzlement?

 Element 2: Legal Possession

-In embezzlement cases, it must be established that the defendant at one point had legal possession of the stolen property.
+In embezzlement cases, a type of common white-collar crime, it must be established that the defendant at one point had legal possession of the stolen property.
 For example, they worked in finance and were legally in possession of company profits.
 However, the crime becomes embezzlement once the defendant conducts illegal activity with, or takes unauthorized ownership of, the property they were legally possessing.
+If you’re facing such charges, consulting with a Denver embezzlement lawyer can provide you with the legal guidance needed to navigate these complex issues.

-This component of legal possession is what differentiates embezzlement from a general theft crime.
+This component of legal possession is what differentiates embezzlement from common types of theft, where the defendant is never in legal possession of the stolen money or property.
 With a general theft crime, the defendant is never in legal possession of the stolen money or property.
+Shoplifting, however, can be a more complex situation, as there are various reasons why people shoplift.

 Element 3: Duty and Trust